Efficient Deburring for Quality Finished Parts

 R.P Abrasives leads the industry with innovative finishing techniques and processes which transform and improve the surface of metal and plastic parts and components.
 One of our most popular finishing services is deburring.

 Deburring is a process used to remove pieces of material from the surface of a metal or plastic part.
 These unwanted pieces are referred to as “burrs,” which may occur because of dull tooling or because an area is difficult to reach using conventional machine deburring.
 Often they are removed during the machining process like milling, grinding, and turning by adding a deburring tool or brush in the machine's tool holder.
 A finishing or deburring step must be added when a burr cannot be removed during machining.

-This is where RPA comes in as we asses the problem and decide the best method for removing the burr while holding all the tolerances of the part.
-In might be removed by hand, tumbling, bead blasting, or perhaps a combination of several steps.
-Deburring services are employed when a client requires their product, part, or component to be smoother and free of bumps and jagged pieces (burrs).
-Deburring is one of the most popular metal finishing processes because manufacturers in nearly every industry require their products to meet certain specifications for safety, aesthetic quality, and functionality.
+This is where RPA comes in as we assess the problem and decide the best method for burr removal while holding all the part tolerances.
+It might be removed by hand, tumbling, bead blasting, or perhaps a combination of several steps.
+Deburring services are employed when clients require their product, part, or component to be smoother and free of bumps and jagged pieces (burrs).
+Burr removal is one of the most popular metal finishing processes because manufacturers in nearly every industry require their products to meet certain specifications for safety, aesthetic quality, and functionality.